dzulfiqarfr/jakpost-graphics/2021/2021-07-12-wealth-gap-narrows/README.md

 # Overview

-This article seeks to describe how the pandemic affected both wealth distribution and growth in Indonesia.
-Read the article on [this link](https://www.thejakartapost.com/news/2021/07/12/wealth-gap-narrows-in-indonesia-as-stock-market-slumps-house-prices-grow.html).
+This project seeks to describe how the pandemic affected both wealth distribution and growth in Indonesia.
+Read the story on [this link](https://www.thejakartapost.com/news/2021/07/12/wealth-gap-narrows-in-indonesia-as-stock-market-slumps-house-prices-grow.html).

 # Data